kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

            MouseDown1    MouseUp1      MouseDrag1   MouseDragEnd1
            MouseDown2    MouseUp2      MouseDrag2   MouseDragEnd2
            MouseDown3    MouseUp3      MouseDrag3   MouseDragEnd3
+           SecondClick1  SecondClick2  SecondClick3
            DoubleClick1  DoubleClick2  DoubleClick3
            TripleClick1  TripleClick2  TripleClick3

+     The ‘SecondClick’ events are fired for the second click of a double click, even if there may be a third click which will fire ‘TripleClick’ instead of ‘DoubleClick’.

      Each should be suffixed with a location, for example ‘MouseDown1Status’.